andreasvc/disco-dop/README.md

 corpus](http://www.ims.uni-stuttgart.de/projekte/TIGER/TIGERCorpus/) is freely
 available for download for research purposes.

-Alternatively, there is a simpler parser in the "shedskin" directory.
+Alternatively, there is a simpler parser in the "shedskin/" directory.
 This LCFRS parser only produces the Viterbi parse.
 The grammar is supplied in a file following a simple text format.
-The "plcfrs.py" script can be translated to C++ by the [Shed Skin](http://code.google.com/p/shedskin/) compiler, after which the resulting code can be compiled with `make`.
+The "plcfrs.py" script can be translated to C++ by the [Shed Skin](http://code.google.com/p/shedskin/) compiler, after which the resulting code can be compiled with `make`:

+    sudo apt-get install shedskin
+    cd disco-dop/shedskin
+    shedskin -b -l -w plcfrs.py
+    make

+A separate tool is `fragmentseeker.py`, which finds recurring or common fragments in one or more treebanks.
+It can be used with discontinuous as well as Penn-style bracketed treebanks.
+Run without arguments for instructions.

+Two other scripts, `gen.py` and `bitext.py`, are preliminary experiments in LCFRS generation and bitext parsing with synchronous grammars respectively.